lorikayman/RebisTheory/src/lib/rebis_theory.md

 As tortoises are positioned through alchemy path as different from tortomega, that distinction had to reflect the reality.
 In this context creators of tortodrones had to possess excessive knowledge of tortoises in order to create machines in their image, which implies __the significance of tortoises to tortodrones' creators culture__.

-We propose, that tortomega are those conscious specie comprising the civilization responsible for creation of tortodrones, descendants of tortoises.
+We propose, that tortomega are those conscious species comprising the civilization responsible for creation of tortodrones, descendants of tortoises.

 #### Symbolism of Power in Tortomega